Laurin L. Henry: Career

 Henry worked as a staff assistant at the Public Administration Clearing House in Chicago and Washington, DC, from 1950 to 1955.
 He left this job to work for the Brookings Institution independent research institute, where he worked from 1955 through 1964.
 He worked first as a senior research associate, before becoming a senior staff member in 1961.

-Henry is regarded to be an expert on United States presidential transitions.
+Henry was regarded as an expert on United States presidential transitions.
 In 1960, Henry became involved in the Brookings Institution's work assessing United States presidential transitions.
 He was the primary research associate for the Brookings Institution 1960 - 1961 Study on Presidential Transition.
 This study saw its discussions attended by liaisons from the Dwight D. Eisenhower White House and the campaigns of 1960 major party presidential nominees John F. Kennedy and Richard Nixon.
 It, ultimately, helped to inform the presidential transition of John F. Kennedy.
 In addition to contributing to various publications, Henry wrote Presidential Transitions in 1960 and The Presidential Election and Transition, 1960 – 1961 in 1961 (the latter being written in collaboration with P.T.
 David).
 His 1960 book has been regarded as the first systemic study of United States presidential transitions, and would remain the only such book for quite some time.
-In writing his own 1986 book on United States presidential transitions, Carl M. Bauer would write that Henry's Presidential Transitions had previously been the only book on the topic "to treat them systematically".
+In his own 1986 book on United States presidential transitions, historian Carl M. Bauer opined that Henry's Presidential Transitions had previously been the only book on the topic "to treat them systematically".
 In 1961, his doctoral dissertation on the subject received the Leonard D. White Award.

 From 1964 through 1978, Henry was a professor of government and foreign affairs at the University of Virginia.
 From 1978 through 1986, he was the dean of the School of Community of Public Affairs at Virginia Commonwealth University.
 After this, he spent two years as a professor at Virginia Commonwealth University, before becoming a professor emeritus in 1987.
 From 1988 through 1995, he would be a guest scholar at the University of Virginia and a visiting professor at Johns Hopkins University.